Breast Cancer: Published Research Trends and Issues 1978-2026

 Breast cancer is the most commonly diagnosed cancer in women and the second leading cause of cancer death among women worldwide.
 The U.S. Centers for Disease Control and Prevention provides an overview of Basic Information about Breast Cancer.
+This updated directory of published and accessible research focuses on overall trends in breast cancer epidemiology, prevalence, testing, diagnosis, risk assessment, treatment strategies, emotional support, and patient consultations.
+This guide continues to evolve over areas of focus.

 Topics Included in Research Covered in this Guide: